wilfredinni/python-cheatsheet/blog/python-sets-what-why-how.md

 meta:
     layout: article
     title: 'Python Sets: What, Why and How'
     description: When writing code, you can do it in more than a single way.
 Some are considered to be bad, and others, clear, concise and maintainable.
-Or [pythonic](http://docs.python-guide.org/en/latest/writing/style/).
-In this Article we are going to explore the way that [Python Sets](https://www.pythoncheatsheet.org/#sets) can help us not just with readability, but also speeding up our programs execution time.
+Or pythonic In this Article we are going to explore the way that Python Sets can help us not just with readability, but also speeding up our programs execution time.
     date: Jul 27, 2018
 </route>